hagege/wp-power-stats_2/readme.txt

 [View sample screenshots](http://wordpress.org/plugins/wp-power-stats/screenshots/)

 Claim back your privacy: no third party services, all statistics are private on your hosting and are accessible only by you.

-Charting is provided by Google Chart library, which does not collect any information.

 Statistics features: